GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 - Audience: Anonymous users (anyone can view)
 - API product image: Image of your choice
 - API documentation: Use the [integrated-developer-portal.yaml](integrated-developer-portal.yaml) OpenAPI document from this repo:
-    - Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer
-    - Make note of your Apigee domain from the Apigee dashboard at Admin > Environments > Groups
-    - Replace "\[YOUR_DOMAIN\]" with your Apigee domain
+    - Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer.
+If you ran the deployment script from Cloud Shell, then download the file from your Shell editor.
+Otherwise, you will need to manually update the file to replace "\[APIGEE_HOST\]" with your own Apigee host.
     - Upload your updated integrated-developer-portal.yaml as API documentation
 6. Scroll up and click save